MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Ishaanparashar.md

 data payload that overwhelms a mobile device's limited bandwidth and processing power.
 This forces the backend to either send redundant data or manage complex filtering logic to accommodate both platforms simultaneously.
+Security adds another layer of difficulty, as web environments often rely on HTTP-only cookies